HubDanDevMan/matura/chapters/Userinterfaces.md

 color on black background.
 CLIs don't use a lot of system resources.
 This is due to the fundamental difference in architecture between GUIs and CLIs.

-## Windowing systems
+## Windowing systems and GUIs

 GUIs are made of programs that facilitate windows, icons, menus and pointing with a cursor.
-One of the components is a program called the display server.
-It is responsible for the communication of all the programs that have a graphical output.
-This communication occurs through a display server protocol and the programs communicating with the display server are its clients.
+One of its components is a program called the *display server*.
+It is responsible for the communication between all the programs that have a graphical output.
+This communication occurs through a *display server protocol* and the programs communicating with the display server are its clients.
 In windowing systems every program has its own *window buffer*.
 It is a dedicated area in memory that the graphical program can render its own graphical output to.
 Whenever the program has finished rendering its own window it will